Teacher in Charge: David Jackson.

 A critical aspect of the curriculum involves a detailed examination of semiconductor manufacturing processes and structures.
 This knowledge serves as a basis for the analysis of circuits employing semiconductor devices, allowing students to comprehend the functioning of electronic systems at a fundamental level.

-Overall, this course offers a comprehensive and enriching educational experience, equipping students with the skills and knowledge necessary to excel in the dynamic field of electronics.
+Overall, this course offers a comprehensive and enriching educational experience, equipping students with the skills and knowledge necessary to excel in the dynamic field of STEM

 Term 1